-Tokyo Ghoul has become one of the select numbers of anime which manages to catch the attention of those outside this genre of entertainment.
+Tokyo Ghoul has become one of the select numbers of anime that manages to catch the attention of those outside this genre of entertainment.
 Tokyo has become the feeding ground of the creatures known as ghouls, who eat human flesh to survive.
 Unbeknown to Kaneki Ken, the girl he has taken a liking to, Rize Kamishiro, is a ghoul.
-As a result, when he goes to drop her to her home, she baits him to a deserted place to eat him.
-And through sheer luck, construction items fall onto Rize, and kills her.
+As a result, when he goes to drop her at her home, she baits him to a deserted place to eat him.
+And through sheer luck, construction items fall onto Rize and kills her.

 After the hospital releases Kaneki, he realizes he is no longer normal.
 Transplanting Rize’s organs into him saved him.
 And so begins his journey of finding his place in both worlds, as he realizes not everything is as it seems in the world of ghouls.
-A story of gore, mental torture, insane character depth and dark existentialist horror, this insanely gory anime is a must-watch for every otaku.
+As a story of gore, mental torture, insane character depth, and dark existentialist horror, this insanely gory anime is a must-watch for every otaku.

 MAL Rating: 8.49

 In a world invaded by parasitic aliens, one such parasite strikes Shinichi Izumi.
-However, unlike the others, who were instantly taken over, the parasite failed to take over his brain and resorted to his right hand instead.
+However, unlike the others, who were instantly taken over, the parasite failed to take over his brain and instead resorted to his right hand.
 Calling him Migi, the two live in an uncomfortable symbiotic relationship.
-In an effort to stay alive from all the other parasites, they team up to defend themselves.
+To stay alive from all the other parasites, they team up to defend themselves.

 MAL Rating: 8.49

-The world of ghouls, vampires and such has always been treated with fear, however, this anime takes that to the next level.
+The world of ghouls, vampires, and such has always been treated with fear; however, this anime takes that to the next level.
 The creatures of the night, which haunt humanity, are out there.
 Conversely, against them is the mercenary association, Hellsing.
 And their best weapon?
-The classy vampire Alucard, who fights these forces of evil, resulting in a complete bloodbath of an anime.
+The classy vampire Alucard fights these evil forces, resulting in a complete bloodbath in the anime.

 Hellsing makes for an amazing watch for an OVA, as very few such good ones exist.
-Making complete use of their license to add gore, and complimenting with stunning animations, Hellsing is capable of giving eyegasms.
+Making complete use of their license to add gore and complimenting with stunning animations, Hellsing can give eyegasms.

 MAL Rating: 7.36